VincentJay/smile_at_me/README.md

-www.SmileAtMe.today
+www.Smilet.me
 -------------------

 ###What's this?

-SmileAtMe.today is an app for sharing smile faces.
+Smilet.me is an app for sharing smile faces.